Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Derivation of a mathematical model

 The goal we pursue is to find an optimal release function, $u$, such that at a given final time $T$ the solution $(n_1,n_2)$ to \eqref{sys:2species} is as close as possible of the $n_2$-invasion steady state denoted $\lrp{0,n_2^*}=\lrp{0,K(x)\lrp{1-\frac{d_2}{b_2}}}$.
 Choosing a least square distance, this leads us to introduce the following cost functional

-We consider some natural constraints on the number of available individuals to realize the experiments and also on the rate at which this individuals can be released.
+where $(\cdot)_+$ stands for the positive part function, so that if $n_2(T,x)>n_2^*$ we have no penalty.
+We consider that both the number of available individuals to release and the rate at which these individuals can be released, are bounded from above.
 The set of admissible controls is therefore given by

-This is inspired by the problem considered in \cite{APSV}: here we assume that there is a maximum release rate $M$ at each point in space and time and that there is a limited number of mosquitoes $C$ that can be used during the whole intervention (up to time $T$).
+This is inspired by the problem considered in \cite{APSV}: we assume that there is a maximum release rate $M$ at each point in space and time and that there is a limited number of mosquitoes $C$ that can be used during the whole intervention (up to time $T$).
+Hence, we can state the following optimal control problem for System \eqref{sys:2species}:

 This is a simplified setting that is used in this work but that will be extended to more natural settings in future works.
 For instance, it is natural to consider a constraint on the initial number of mosquitoes available and a limited time flux of the mosquitoes which would correspond to the situation where the totality of the mosquitoes are not immediately available but will be progressively produced by a mosquito production facility.
 In that case, for extra realism, it is also possible to consider the fact that mosquitoes that are stocked continue to get older and that this should be taken into account in their life expectancy once they are released.

-With the tools presented so far we can state the optimal control problem we deal with, namely: